-Table 8: High-Level Functional Requirements – Usability

 Additional Media Types

 PCPS Service facilitates communication among PoC Users using Media Types, in addition to voice.
 The additional Media Types supported could be still images, live-streamed video, file transfer and text, but not limited to the above-mentioned list.
 In contrast to voice or video, text messaging within PoC Service in general will not require Media Burst Control.